 Understanding the quality of the model

-When you generate a 'best model' with the CLI tool, you see quality metrics (such as accuracy, and R-Squared) as appropriate for the ML task you are targeting.
+When you generate a 'best model' with the CLI tool, you see quality metrics (such as accuracy and R-Squared) as appropriate for the ML task you're targeting.

-Here we summarize those metrics grouped by ML task so you can understand the quality of your auto-generated 'best model'.
+Here those metrics are summarized grouped by ML task so you can understand the quality of your auto-generated 'best model'.

 Metrics for Classification models

-The following displays the binary classification ML task metrics list for the top five models found by the CLI:
+The following displays the classification metrics list for the top five models found by the CLI:

-Accuracy is a popular metric for classification problems, however accuracy is not always the best metric to select the best model from as explained in the references below.
+Accuracy is a popular metric for classification problems, however accuracy isn't always the best metric to select the best model from as explained in the following references.
 There are cases where you need to evaluate the quality of your model with additional metrics.

-To explore and understand the metrics that are output by the CLI, see Evaluation metrics for binary classification.
+To explore and understand the metrics that are output by the CLI, see Evaluation metrics for classification.

 Metrics for Regression and Recommendation models

 A regression model fits the data well if the differences between the observed values and the model's predicted values are small and unbiased.
 Regression can be evaluated with certain metrics.

 You'll see a similar list of metrics for the top five quality models found by the CLI, except in this case, the top five are related to a regression ML task:

 To explore and understand the metrics that are output by the CLI, see Evaluation metrics for regression.